Laser safety in Australia is regulated by

 Welding helmet strongly recommended

 We feel naked with only glasses on, partly because reflections could bounce off your skin or behind, and partly because we haven’t yet run transmissibility tests on various glasses (look for that article soon).
-In fact, we like our eyes so much we use a laser welding helmet AND LB6 or OD6 glasses.
+In fact, we like our eyes so much we use a laser welding helmet AND D LB6 or OD6 glasses.
 Weld Australia also recommends this, along with IPG and others.
+To pass the 5 second close distance high intensity exposure test of EN207, laser welding helmets must be rated at least D LB7 and usually D LB8, like our Gen 2 helmet.
+Most expensive european laser helmets such as Univet and Lasermet are only rated D LB6.
 The best laser welding helmets, such as ours and IPG’s, feature a reflective aluminium cover, which is not damaged by a direct reflection from a 2kW laser.

 As with laser glasses, I don’t trust welding helmet specifications.
 Some time ago a big Australian arc welding helmet brand published great numbers for response time of their welding helmet, then acknowledged they were wrong (I was getting flashed when MIG welding and challenged them).
 However their marketing department did not change the great number when followed up… It seems they were trying to keep up with numbers the Chinese sellers were publishing.
 Buyer beware.